By Lisa M. Campbell, Lisa R. Burchi, and James V. Aidala

 EPA developed two decision trees detailing the process for determining the residue chemistry field trial data requirements for seed-treatment uses: one for potato seed-piece (PSP) treatments only and another one for all remaining crops.
 EPA states that this case study demonstrates that application of the guidance set forth in these decision trees can, for both manufacturers and the agency, “potentially save considerable resources in terms of conducting, submitting, and reviewing the studies while still obtaining the data necessary to support seed-treatment pesticide registrations.”

 The outlined procedure and memo document will supersede EPA’s previous guidance issued on October 28, 1999, entitled “Classification of Seed Treatments as Food or Nonfood Uses.”

 More information is available on EPA’s Determining the Number of Field Trials Required to Register Seed-Treatment Uses webpage.

 This announcement of improved review procedures allows EPA to cite both greater coordination across national borders (working with Canada), and reduce unnecessary data requirements.
 This would fit with the current Administration’s emphasis on reducing regulatory burdens and fostering greater innovation in regulated arenas.
 It also might be seen as general “good government,” as it updates guidance which is now almost twenty years old.
 Since seed treatment technology and associated policy issues have both evolved over the years, such a review and revision would seem timely regardless of any larger political directive.

 By James V. Aidala

-More information on neonicotinoid issues is available on our blog under key word neonicotinoids.
+More information on glyphosate is available on our blog under key word glyphosate.